-“With tired eyes he looked at me.
+“With tired eyes, he looked at me.
 “Help me” was written all over his feline face.
 I reached out to comfort him.
 He hissed and bared his teeth.
 “Don’t!”
-His body aching so much that the slightest movement from me was interpret as potential pain.
+His body aching so much that the slightest movement from me interpreted as potential pain.

-I knew there was a little girl at home waiting for her best friend to come home.
-I also realized today will be the first day that she will have to deal with the unfairness of reality.
+I knew there was a little girl at home, waiting for her best friend to come home.
+I also realised today will be the first day that she will have to deal with the unfairness of reality.
 She will go to bed tonight without her favourite friend and tomorrow she will awaken a little more experienced in what life can give and take.

-I made my diagnosis, my medical team ready to take on this medical emergency, my patient young and ready to fight back…and then: I looked up into another pair of eyes full of pain, my client wants as much as me to help, but financially cannot afford it.
+I made my diagnosis, my medical team ready to take on this medical emergency, my patient young and prepared to fight back and then: I looked up into another pair of eyes full of pain, my client wants as much as me to help but financially cannot afford it.

 Pet medical insurance would have been the answer.
-For a small monthly fee he would have been covered for this condition and received the best possible treatment my team can give.
+For a small monthly fee, he would have been covered for this condition and received the best possible treatment my team can give.
 Please consider medical insurance for all your pets.
-In these financially difficult times it is so much more important to prepare for the unexpected.
+In these financially challenging times, it is so much more important to prepare for the unexpected.
 The love they give me and you is endless, let us not put a price tag on their lives.

-Above heart-breaking story is based on a true incident and was shared with us by a vet.
+Above heart-breaking story is based on an actual incident and was shared with us by a vet.

 In the last decade, the available medical care for our pets has improved dramatically.
-On a regular basis vets will make use of specialised diagnostic modalities previously only available to human patients.
+Regularly, vets will make use of specialised diagnostic modalities previously only available to human patients.

-- It is now possible to arrange a MRI scan for a dachshund with a spinal problem.
+- It is now possible to arrange an MRI scan for a dachshund with a spinal problem.

 - Before recent advances in orthopaedic surgery, dogs with hip dysplasia were treated conservatively with pain medication or salvage procedures.
 Certain specialist surgeons now perform total hip replacements with excellent success rates but at a very high cost.

-Pet owners are faced daily with the heart-breaking reality of financial limitations, when it comes to their pet.
-Speak to any vet and they will tell you the frustration they experience when presented with a critical sick patient that needs intensive treatment but without the necessary funds.
-Unfortunately humane euthanasia often becomes the next option.
-Many of these patients only needed intensive veterinary intervention for a few days, but paid with their lives instead because no provision was made for unexpected illnesses.
+Pet owners are faced daily with the heart-breaking reality of financial limitations when it comes to their pet.
+Speak to any vet, and they will tell you the frustration they experience when presented with a critically sick patient that needs intensive treatment but without the necessary funds.
+Unfortunately, humane euthanasia often becomes the next option.
+Many of these patients only needed intensive veterinary intervention for a few days but paid with their lives instead because no provision was made for unexpected illnesses.

-In recent years the pet medical insurance options in South Africa to pet owners increased from two main insurers to a total of five.
-This is excellent news for the pet industry and even better news, for the dogs and cats out there.
+In recent years the pet medical insurance options in South Africa to pet owners increased significantly which is excellent news for the pet industry, and even better news, for the dogs and cats out there.

 Your pet’s risk profile

-It is important to know your pet’s health risk.
-Ask your vet what are the most common health conditions your breed of dog or cat is predisposed to.
+It is essential to know your pet’s health risk.
+Ask your vet what the most common health conditions your breed of dog or cat is predisposed to.
 Skeletal abnormalities like hip dysplasia, elbow dysplasia and patella luxation have a known hereditary component.

 Look at your pet’s lifestyle and temperament to see if there is any additional risks because of his/her uniqueness.
-The weekend warrior that spends most of the weekend in the bush has an increased risk to tick borne diseases.
-The cocky little yapper might just drive another dog to snap therefore has an increased dog bite risk.
+The weekend warrior that spends most of the weekend in the bush has an increased risk of tick-borne diseases.
+The cocky little yapper might just drive another dog to snap, therefore has an increased dog bite risk.

-Keep all this risks in mind when applying for pet medical insurance and ask the company if they do cover these specific conditions.
-Some policies excludes hereditary or breed specific conditions, which will be of little value if your pet have an increased risk for developing the condition.
+Keep all these risks in mind when applying for pet medical insurance and ask the company if they do cover these specific conditions.
+Some policies exclude hereditary or breed-specific conditions, which will be of little value if your pet has an increased risk for developing the condition.

-Most insurers will give cover to pets from as young as 8 weeks.
-The upper limit for pets is usually set at 8 years of age.
-Once they have enrolled they will receive lifetime cover.
-Pet owners will get most benefits from their policy if they get insurance for pups as soon as they are 8 weeks.
-This reduces the risk for exclusions on pre-existent conditions.
+Most insurers will give cover to pets from as young as eight weeks.
+The upper limit for pets is usually set at eight years of age.
+Once they have enrolled, they will receive lifetime cover.
+Pet owners will get the most benefits from their policy if they get insurance for pups as soon as they are eight weeks.
+This reduces the risk of exclusions on pre-existent conditions.

-Some insurers offers an accident only policy for older pets but this will not cover common health problems in the senior pet.
+Some insurers offer an accident only policy for older pets, but this will not cover common health problems in the senior pet.

 But you do not know when he will swallow a sock and need expensive surgery or when she will fracture her leg and need the intervention of an orthopaedic surgeon to save her.